-Your Child’s ADHD Is an Iceberg Attention deficit disorder that is multi-faceted, far-reaching, and largely hidden.
-What caregivers and educators see poking above the surface is just a fraction of ADHD symptoms.
-This is critical to keep in mind and to guide your daily teaching and learning tactics.
+Attention deficit disorder is multi-faceted, far-reaching, and largely hidden.
+What caregivers and educators see poking above the surface may only be a fraction of ADHD symptoms.
+This is critical to keep in mind and to guide daily teaching and learning tactics.

 Let’s imagine that your child’s attention deficit disorder (ADHD or ADD) is an iceberg.
 I’m not the first to make this analogy, but I don’t see it enough so I’m repeating it — and asking you to literally start by visualizing an iceberg.
 As much as 90 percent of the mass of an iceberg sits underwater — under the surface where we cannot see it.
 Think about this: It was an iceberg that sunk the “unsinkable” Titanic.
 The mass of ice below the surface destined catastrophe.
 The ship’s crew couldn’t see the iceberg in its entirety, and it proved fatal.
 What was under the surface was very important; it required a change in direction.
 Yet, because it was obscured, the ship stayed the course and it was disastrous.
 This is a fitting analogy for ADHD and for parenting kids with ADHD.
 The 10 percent we easily see above the watermark are the hallmark symptoms of ADHD: inattention, impulsivity, and hyperactivity.
 They’re important, of course, but they’re not the whole picture of ADHD.
 What’s under the surface is just as (if not more) important when raising or teaching kids with ADHD.
 Unanticipated facets of ADHD lie under the surface.
 These traits are too often mistaken for character flaws, personality defects, or moral or ethical deficits.
 They’re not any of those things.
 They’re part and parcel of the ADHD brain.